kylephillips/simple-locator/readme.txt

 For more information visit [locatewp.com](http://locatewp.com).

-**Important: Simple Locator requires WordPress version 3.8 or higher, and PHP version 5.3.2 or higher.
-Import functionality requires PHP version 5.4.0 or higher.**
+**Important: Simple Locator requires WordPress version 3.8 or higher, and PHP version 5.4 or higher.**

 == Installation ==